djemos/qControlCenter/README.md

 - should work on any distro

 REQUIREMENTS:
-- Qt (I mean qt5)
+- Qt5
-- python
+- python3
 - pyqt5 (qt5 bindings for python)
-- pyxdg (python library to access freedesktop.org specifications)
+- pyxdg (python3 library to access freedesktop.org specifications)

 CHANGELOG:
 - Version 0.1 (launched 2008/05/20) - python2 and PyQt4